 As providence would have it to be, pain met purpose, and Curtis’s destiny became realized.
 Curtis bridged rival gangs together through basketball to create a compelling space for healing and redemption.
 Curtis became the spokesperson for Father Michael’s organization, and slowly, his life began to heal.

 Faith, courage, and perseverance played a pivotal role in Curtis’s 180 – degree turn in life, and soon the entertainment industry took notice.
 His expertise around gang-mediation began to spread rapidly.
-Curtis’s natural ability for strategic thinking, leadership, and mediation placed him in high demand with film-makers, entertainers, politicians, and the 44th President of the United States – President Barak Obama.
+Curtis’s natural ability for strategic thinking, leadership, and mediation placed him in high demand with film-makers, entertainers, politicians, and the 44th President of the United States – President Barack Obama.
 Curtis’s incredible resume includes a guest appearance on The Daily Show with Trevor Noah, consulting work on Spike Lee’s film, Chi-raq, and advising Lena Waithe and entertainer/activist Common for the Showtime television series The Chi.

-Currently, Curtis works as the Director of Outreach for Chicago Cred, a violence reduction organization led by the former Secretary of Education, Arnie Duncan.
+Currently, Curtis works as the Director of Outreach for Chicago Cred, a violence reduction organization led by the former Secretary of Education, Arne Duncan.
 Curtis is leading the charge of training a new generation of violence interrupters and outreach specialists.

 Conflict Resolution 101